networknt/light-doc/content/tool/light-codegen/openapi-generator.md

 - prometheusMetrics is to decide whether to wire the Prometheus metrics collection handler in the handler chain.
 Set to true to skip the wiring of the Prometheus metrics collection handler
     - optionality: optional
     - default: false
+- generateEnvVars specifies how [environment-based variables](https://github.com/networknt/light-codegen/issues/217) should be generated.
+    - generateEnvVars.generate:boolean whether the environment based variables should be generated.
+This is considered `false` if not set.
+        - If this is set to false, config files are copied to target folder (if it is different from source folder).
+        - If this is set to true, config values are re-written to environment based values.
+    - generateEnvVars.skipArray: boolean whether Arrays in the config files should be re-written or not.
+This is considered `false` if not set.
+    - generateEnvVars.skipMap: boolean whether Maps in the config files should be re-written or not.
+This is considered `false` if not set.
+    - generateEnvVars.exclude: Array a list of files that should not be re-written

 In most of the cases, developers will only update handlers, handler tests and models in a generated project.
 Of course, you might need a different database for your project, and we have a [database tutorial] that can help you to further config Oracle and Postgres.